Lettuce Β· the diet plan for hungry AI

 • βœ“Dedicated Slack channel + onboarding

-Works with every coding agent you use
+Works with every agent you already use.

-Lettuce is just an MCP server.
-If your agent speaks MCP, it can connect β€” usually in under a minute.
-Pick yours and copy the snippet.
+Lettuce is an MCP server.
+If your agent speaks MCP, it connects in under a minute.
+Pick yours, copy the snippet, done.

 Building your own agent?
 If it can call MCP tools, it works.
 See all connection guides.